This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 2. Cultural diversity (internal)

 Cultural diversity means having a workforce with varied cultural backgrounds and practices.
 It includes differences in language, traditions, religious beliefs, and customs.
 A multinational company with employees from India, Brazil, and Germany can be an example of cultural diversity in the workplace.
-This diversity has various benefits, including a better understanding of the global market.
-Celebrating cultural diversity can involve recognizing holidays like Diwali, Carnival, or Oktoberfest.
-Sharing these cultural events fosters an inclusive environment that values and learns from diverse cultural perspectives.
+This diversity has various benefits.
+For instance, it strengthens cultural competence and improves business reach.

 3. Racial diversity (internal)